Searches

 Advanced

-The Advanced tab provides additional search options that can assist when working with larger result sets or reviewing search criteria.
+The Advanced tab provides additional search options to assist with larger result sets or when reviewing search criteria.

-1. If required, enter a figure in Maximum Number of Records to Retrieve to limit the number of results returned.
+1. If the results exceed the default 1000, use the Maximum Number of Records to Retrieve to increase the number of results returned.

 If Show description of search parameters is unticked, the description will no longer appear, but the search results will remain the same.